 356. POLITICAL TRANSFORMATION: CASE STUDIES FROM LATIN AMERICA 3 cr.
-An intensive examination and comparison of recent political and economic developments in major countries or regions of Latin America, e.g., Mexico, Brazil, Chile, Venezuela, the Andes, or Central America.
+Prerequisite: PO 102.
+Intensive examination and comparison of recent political and economic developments in major countries or regions of Latin America, e.g., Mexico, Brazil, Chile, Venezuela, the Andes, or Central America.

 396. SPECIAL TOPICS IN COMPARATIVE POLITICS 3 cr.
-Course topic will be listed in the semester schedule.
-Students may register for more than one 396 course with the advice of their academic advisor.
+Topic listed in the semester schedule.
+Students may register for more than one 395 course on advice of academic advisor.

 398. SPECIAL TOPICS IN POLITICAL THOUGHT 3 cr.
-Course topic will be listed in the semester schedule.
-Students may register for more than one 398 course with the advice of their academic advisor.
+Topic listed in the semester schedule.
+Students may register for more than one 395 course on advice of academic advisor.